zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 That last line, `lib/a_ruby_program.rb:23:in `<main>': undefined local variable or method `see' for main:Object (NameError)` is an error caused by the word in the source of our program.

-The next lesson will teach you all about reading error messages.
+We'll soon learn all about reading error messages.